FavourableGod/Capstone-project-2/README.md

 ### Data Analysis
 ---
-This is where we include some basic lines of code or queries or even some of the DAX expressions used during the analysis
+This is where I include some basic lines of code or queries or even some of the DAX expressions used during the analysis

 ```SQL
 SELECT * FROM [LITA Capstone Dataset 2]